vercingetorx/kyber-nim/README.md

 # 3) Alice opens the received envelope with her PRIVATE key
 #    to obtain the same session key.
-let alicesSessionKey = openEnvelope(alice.privateKey, envelope)
+let alicesSessionKey = openEnvelope(envelope, alice.privateKey)

 # 4) Both keys must match; use this 32-byte secret for AEAD, etc.
 doAssert bobsSessionKey == alicesSessionKey